fatml-res/DSV_Graph_PoPETS_23/README.md

 In the paper, we introduce a new defense mechanism called FairDefense to address disparities in subgroup vulnerability (DSV) while providing protection against Link-level Membership Inference Attacks (LMIA).
 The repository's code includes implementations of the Graph Attention Network (GAT) and Graph Convolutional Network (GCN) models integrated with FairDefense.

 ## Development Environment
-This repo uses Python 3.7.7.
+This repo uses Python 3.7.
 The packages used in this repo are listed in `requirements.txt`.
 To install the packages, run `pip3 install -r requirements.txt`.

+The following system requirements must be met in order to run the code:
+- Linux operating system or windows operating system
+- x86_64 architecture

 ## Repo Instruction
 ### full_experient_v2.py